MBA/Master of Engineering: Mechanical Dual Degree Program

 Study the Mechanics of Engineering Leadership

 You can be a leader in engineering by combining a degree that delivers functional expertise in advanced engineering coursework with Lerner’s innovative and collaborative management training.
-The dual MS: Mechanical Engineering/MBA will provide students with the necessary skills to broaden their engineering knowledge while gaining a detailed understanding of the business environment.
+The dual master of engineering: mechanical/MBA will provide students with the necessary skills to broaden their engineering knowledge while gaining a detailed understanding of the business environment.
 Although it does not preclude the possibility of engineering research (when the student chooses to pursue the engineering master’s degree with thesis), the dual degree can be achieved with a non-thesis master’s degree in engineering.

 Suggested course sequence.

 ACCT 800 Financial Reporting and Analysis

 BUAD 870 Understanding People in Organizations

 BUAD 831 Operations Management and Management Science

 BUAD 840 Ethical Issues in Domestic & Global Environments